russelsantos19/100-days-of-code/log.md

 **Thoughts**:   It's fun and I'm getting more familiar with git.
 Tom.
 I'll begin a new project

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 31: July 24, 2020 Friday

+**Today's Progress**: More Git and Github stuff today.
+Because I had to change the remote repository I fork from.
+And it takes me some time.
+But I learn something, especially in ssh and https in git.

+**Thoughts**:   It's fun that I converted my git from https to ssh.
+Tomorrow I plan to begin the profile creation page.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)